 The 12.9-inch iPad Pro, which offers the Mini LED display, and prices start at £999 ($1099, AU$1649) for the Wi-Fi model and £1499 for the Wi-Fi + Cellular model.
 The range maxes out at £2149 ($2399, AU$3549) for the 12.9-inch Wi-Fi and Cellular model with beefed-up 2TB of storage.

 iPad Pro 2021: screen

-We're expecting two new models of iPad Pro, in the same sizes as the current models (11in and 12.9in).
+There are two new models of iPad Pro, in the same sizes as the current models (11in and 12.9in).
 And it's the bigger of the two that's really got our attention.

 iPad Pro 2021: design

 While the screen may be all-new, the design of the iPad Pro hasn't changed much at all.
 That's no bad thing.
 The current iPad Pro, after all, is about as sleek as tablets come with a narrow bezel and milled aluminium chassis.
 It's basically all screen, making movies, games and TV shows all the more immersive.

 The newly-minted 12.9-inch iPad is around 0.5mm thicker than the previous generation (6.4mm vs 5.9mm) to accommodate its cutting-edge Mini LED panel.
 It also boasts four speakers and brand new a mic array that Apple describes as its "best ever".